vsilverman/robotframework-demo/README.md

 ## Steps to Execute This Sample

--	Clone this sample by using e.g. the following command
+-	After forking this sample clone it by using e.g. the following command

 			git clone <git-address-of-this-repo>